DNA64/memcardrex/README.md

 <details>
 <summary>5.
 PS3 Memory Card Adaptor</summary>
-The PS3 Memory Card Adaptor is an official Sony USB adapter that allows reading and writing PS1 Memory Cards on a PlayStation 3.
+<br>The PS3 Memory Card Adaptor is an official Sony USB adapter that allows reading and writing PS1 Memory Cards on a PlayStation 3.
 <br>To use it on a Windows PC, a custom USB driver needs to be installed.

 This USB driver can be easily created and installed using [Zadig](https://zadig.akeo.ie) by following these steps: